About Safer Sex

 Lube

-Lube makes a slippery situation even more slippery, lessens the chance of condom breakage, lets you give your guy the hand job of his life, is absolutely essential for anal play, and can even be substituted for hair gel in a pinch.
-All of the lubes we sell are slippery, and they're all nicer than KY and safer than oil (remember, any oil product will eat your latex and upset your vaginal microcosm).
+Lube makes a slippery situation even more slippery, lessens the chance of condom breakage, lets you give the hand job of his life, is absolutely essential for anal play, and can even be substituted for hair gel in a pinch.
+All of the lubes we sell are slippery, and they're all nicer than KY and more body-friendly than the usual drugstore brands.

 Slippery Stuff is our overall favourite staff pick because it is silicone- and latex-friendly, doesn't contain glycerine, lasts quite a while, doesn't get sticky—and it's pretty cheap.